 Eric J. Guignard

-Eric J. Guignard writes dark and speculative fiction from the outskirts of Los Angeles.
+Eric J. Guignard writes dark and speculative fiction from his office in Los Angeles.
 His stories and articles may be found in magazines, journals, anthologies, and any other media that will print him.
 He’s a member of the Horror Writer’s Association and the International Thriller Writers.
-Recent magazine publications include Buzzy Magazine, Beware the Dark, and Stupefying Stories TM.
+Recent magazine publications include Buzzy, Beware the Dark, and Stupefying Stories TM.
 He’s also an anthology editor, including: Dark Tales of Lost Civilizations (2012, Dark Moon Books), which was nominated for a Bram Stoker Award®, and last year’s critically acclaimed release, After Death… (2013, Dark Moon Books).
 Read his novella, Baggage of Eternal Night (2013, JournalStone Publishing), and watch for many more forthcoming books, including Chestnut ’Bo (TBP 2015).
 Visit Eric at: www.ericjguignard.com or at his blog: www.ericjguignard.blogspot.com.